-Answer: A dog wheelchair is a moving aid for dogs or other four-legged animals who suffer with immobility or conditions which affect their legs for normal movement.
+Answer: A wheelchair is a moving aid for dogs or other four-legged animals who suffer with immobility or conditions which affect their legs for normal movement.

 Question: Do dog wheelchairs really work?

-Answer: Yes, dog wheelchair is the best aid you can get for your buddy.
+Answer: Yes, wheelchair is the best aid you can get for your buddy.
 It really works effectively in rehabilitation and even for permanent use.

 Question: What is the best dog wheelchair brand?

-Answer: The K9 Carts is indeed the best dog wheelchair brand in the market.
+Answer: The K9 Carts is indeed the best brand in the market.
 They are hand made with veterinarian advice and is of the best standard size to fit almost all kinds of dogs.
 It is adjustable and easy to assemble.

 It is made extremely light weighted with the use of special aluminum material.
 It also has foam padded in the straps and rings of suspensions to prevent sores from pressure.
 It has suspension rings for the rear legs if the limbs are totally immobile.
-All these qualities justify it as the best brand of dog wheelchair.

 Question: Can my pup sit or sleep in a wheelchair?